Albany IVC Filter Injury Lawyers

 - Internal bleeding

 - Pulmonary Embolism/DVT

 In October 2014, many lawsuits involving Cook Medical IVC filters were centralized in a federal Multi-District Litigation (MDL No. 2570) in the U.S. District Court for the Southern District of Indiana.
 On August 18, 2015, lawsuits involving C.R.
 Bard IVC filters were centralized into an MDL (No. 2641) in Arizona and assigned to U.S. District Judge David G. Campbell.

 Multi-District Litigation involves the consolidation of lawsuits for the purposes of conducting discovery in an efficient manner - but each case remains its own.
 In that way, MDL litigation is separate and distinct from what is known as "class-action" lawsuits.
-The attorneys at Dreyer Boyajian LLP have successfully prosecuted both MDL and class action cases for persons in the Upstate New York community -- Syracuse, Rochester, Buffalo, Utica, and here in the Albany-Schenectady-Troy area of the Capitol District and Hudson Valley.
+The Albany product liability attorneys at Dreyer Boyajian LLP have successfully prosecuted both MDL and class action cases for persons in the Upstate New York community, including Syracuse, Rochester, Buffalo, Utica, and here in the Albany-Schenectady-Troy area of the Capital District and Hudson Valley.